 Your car's exceptionally low mileage and great condition mean it's worth more than your neighbor's worn-down car, even though they're the same vehicle.
 However, because you have the nicer car, your car's market value is higher, and your personal property taxes will be higher too.
 Take heart knowing that you will make a lot more if you sell it -- and of course, you have the sweeter ride.

 Personal property taxes don't fluctuate much within a state, but if you're moving to a new state, you may want to check its taxes.
 What is taxable may change.
 You might even be moving to a state without personal property taxes.
-Some states, such as Ohio, are in the process of phasing out their personal property tax [Source: Ohio Department of Taxation].
+Some states, such as Ohio have phased out their personal property tax [source: Ohio Department of Taxation].
 And more than 20 states have no tax on vehicles.

 To learn more about personal property taxes, follow the links below.